 From that knowledge the resolver constructs the next closer, which in this case is: 2.example.org; 2 is the last label chopped, when example.org is the closest encloser.
-The hash of this name should be covered in the other NSEC3.
-And it is, 7T70DRG4EKC28V93Q7GNBLE0PA7VLP6Q falls in the interval set by: 75B9ID679QQ0V6LDFHD80CSHSSSB6JVQ and 8555T7QEGAU7PJTKSNBCHG4TD2M0JNPJ.
+The hash of this name should be covered in any of the other NSEC3s.
+And it is, 7T70DRG4EKC28V93Q7GNBLE0PA7VLP6Q falls in the interval set by: 75B9ID679QQ0V6LDFHD80CSHSSSB6JVQ and 8555T7QEGAU7PJTKSNBCHG4TD2M0JNPJ (this is our second NSEC3).